More women are waiting to have children later in their life.

 This decrease kicks off around age 30 and speeds up around 35, according to the American College of Obstetricians and Gynecologists (ACOG).

 “When you’re young and you release an egg, the egg quality is great — most probably that egg is going to take and it’s going to implant.
-When you get older, the egg quality gets much poorer,” Dr. Shahin Ghadir, a board-certified OB-GYN and assistant clinical professor in the department of
+When you get older, the egg quality gets much poorer,” Dr. Shahin Ghadir, a board-certified OB-GYN and assistant clinical professor in the department of obstetrics and gynecology at the David Geffen School of Medicine at UCLA and Keck School of Medicine at USC, told Healthline.

 The remaining eggs in older women are more likely to have abnormal chromosomes, ACOG reported.